HumanSignal/label-studio/docs/source/tags/polygonlabels.md

 meta_description: Customize Label Studio with the PolygonLabels tag and label polygons in images for semantic segmentation machine learning and data science projects.
 ---

-Use the PolygonLabels tag to create labeled polygons.
+The `PolygonLabels` tag to create labeled polygons.
 Use to apply labels to polygons in semantic segmentation tasks.

-Use with the following data types: image
+Use with the following data types: image.

 ### Parameters
+<i> Table 1: Parameters used in `PolygonLabels` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |